After Maria, One Of The World's Best Bioluminescent Bays Slowly Begins To Glow Again

 On a normal night, dozens of tourists would be gaping at the glowing sea life on Mosquito Bay, a cove named after a legendary pirate ship in Vieques, Puerto Rico.
 But on a night in mid-December, it's empty.
 The loudest sounds are the frogs croaking in the mangroves.

-Hurricane Maria wreaked havoc on the small island eight miles off the coast of Puerto Rico, destroying power systems, ripping apart homes and damaging its bioluminescent bay, one of the brightest in the world and a lifeline for its vital tourism industry.
+Hurricane Maria wreaked havoc on the small island 8 miles off the coast of Puerto Rico, destroying power systems, ripping apart homes and damaging its bioluminescent bay, one of the brightest in the world and a lifeline for its vital tourism industry.
 For weeks after the storm, the water was dark.

 But, slowly, it's starting to glow again, as the delicate chemistry of the bay recovers from the hurricane's disruptive winds and dousing of fresh water.
 Nearly three months after the storm, we paddle out on kayaks with Angie Hernandez, a guide for the Vieques-based ecotourism company Black Beard Sports.
 The stars are brilliant overhead.